ISic003364: Monumental Sikel inscription from city gateway

 commentary

-The inscription, unearthed by Luigi Bernabò Brea during the excavations of 1962, is on a sandstone block found in the right pier (to the east) of the entrance gate to the settlement.
+The inscription, unearthed by Luigi Bernabò Brea during the excavations of 1962, is on a limestone block found in the right pier (to the east) of the entrance gate to the settlement.
 The block was removed in December 1976 from the wall of the city gate and is now in the Museo Archeologico Regionale Paolo Orsi.
-Displayed on a city gate at the height of a passerby and placed on a support (the sandstone) that highlighted its presence compared to the lava stones that make up the gate, this document can certainly be interpreted as a ‘public’ inscription.
+Displayed on a city gate at the height of a passerby and placed on a support (the limestone) that highlighted its presence compared to the lava stones that make up the gate, this document can certainly be interpreted as a ‘public’ inscription.
 It is indeed the only public inscription so far known in Sicily among the documents in ‘Sikel’ language.
-The inscription is right-to-left writing and 52-letter long.
+The inscription is right-to-left writing and 52-letters long.
 The script is consistent with what Luciano Agostiniani called the ‘Mendolito alphabet’, featuring the quadrangular shape of the omicron and the inversion of lambda and ypsilon compared to the Chalcidian alphabet.
-Peculiar letter in the text is the arrow shaped alpha, a recurrent trait in most Sikel inscriptions.
-Prosdocimi suggested the reading of the text (1995, 1421-1422) which is accepted by most scholars, although a recent revision of the document based on the 3D representation of the block by Tanasi at alii has provided a clearer reading but not many new interpretative cues).
-The meaning of the text is obscure, but some of the terms seem to have parallels in Italic languages, in particular: iam = hic; akaram = arcem; epopaska = personal name or name of position/status; agiies = together with epopaska it could be the subject of the sentence, that is the second part of an onomastic formula or the second name (the sequence can be segmented: epopas kaagiies, epopa skaagiies epopaska agiies); geped = cepit / habuit; touto = civitas; verega = iuventus, part of the armed community.
+A peculiar letter in the text is the arrow-shaped alpha, a recurrent trait in most Sikel inscriptions.
+Prosdocimi suggested the reading of the text (1995, 1421-1422) which is accepted by most scholars, although a recent revision of the document based on the 3D representation of the block by Tanasi at alii has provided a clearer reading but not many new interpretative cues.

 Although the difficulties of reading and interpretation prevent us from reaching firm conclusions or giving a proper translation, we could at least assume that the text states that a certain personage or a certain political authority took charge of the construction of the gate or the fortifications for the citizenship.
 The inscription is particularly fascinating for several reasons: the language, for its proximity to Italic; the alphabet, for the use of the arrow shaped alpha; the exhibition site, that is the city gate; the very content of the inscription, which indicates that we are dealing with a public inscription with representative value; the material, which differs from that commonly used in the area for its abundance, lava stone.

-The document in its materiality is one of the most remarkable data because it refers to a usage - that of placing the inscriptions on fortification walls or gates - which cannot be traced back to Greek or Sikel origins and which can instead be found in the Italic area.
-This, together with archaeological evidence, could be an indication that the Mendolito community came from or had ongoing relations with centres on the other side of the Strait.
+The document in its materiality is remarkable because it refers to a usage - that of placing inscriptions on fortification walls or gates - which cannot be traced back to Greek or Sikel origins and which can instead be found in the Italic area.
+This, together with archaeological evidence, could be an indication that the Mendolito community came from or had ongoing relations with centres on the other side of the Straits of Messina.

 Bibliography